Are you looking for an opportunity to help introduce, inspire, and engage the next, more diverse generation of fisheries professionals?

 - Fill out the Mentor Application form with all the correct information, your (and your co-mentor (s)) resume and project description)

 Are you interested in applying to be a Hutton Mentor?
 Want to learn best practices for hosting high school students and how to offer them an exciting and engaging summer internship?
-Watch a webinar hosted by three past Hutton Mentors about their tips and advice for allinterested Hutton Mentors – first time and past!
-CLICK TO WATCH

 If you are paired with a Hutton Scholar for the summer: